rahulsrenj/BMI-Calculator-Android-Java/README.md

 # BMI Calculator

 This is a BMI Calculator created in Android using Java as the language.
-It is one of the best android project to do as a beginner.